 Sam WALLACE, Math

 Mr. Wallace was born in Washington, D.C., and raised in Northern Virginia.
-He received a BS in Mathematics from Virginia Tech, and recently completed a MFA in Writing at Columbia University.
+He received a BS in Mathematics from Virginia Tech, and completed a MFA in Writing at Columbia University.
 His multidisciplinary background has fueled Mr. Wallace’s belief that there is something in any subject for every student – anything is interesting, even amazing, if you look at it closely enough.

 This is particularly true for math.
 Math seems to have a bad rap as a dry subject that you either get or you don’t.
 The reality, however, is that math is an enormous field of research and knowledge that is rich with controversy, full of astounding ideas, and, most importantly, accessible to anyone.
-Mr. Wallace believes that everyone is a mathematician, and he is excited to convince his students of that in his first year at GWCS.
+Mr. Wallace believes that everyone is a mathematician, and he is excited to convince his students of that in his second year at GWCS.

 Outside of school, Mr. Wallace can be found reading and writing, hiking and camping, playing the odd game of chess, and petting his unappreciative cat Kevin.